Why Tokyo Narita Airport Duty Free Stores Need Duty Free Bags for Retail Security

 From a customs perspective, during peak international transit periods at Narita Airport—when over 10,000 duty free items are inspected daily—unclear packaging requires additional verification, extending passenger clearance time by 10–15 minutes on average and causing traveler frustration.

 From a branding standpoint, unclear logos fail to leave a strong brand impression, wasting the opportunity for packaging to serve as mobile advertising in a highly competitive duty free environment.
-More critically, bags lacking proper compliance markings may be classified as non-compliant goods, risking customs detention and creating unnecessary complications for both travelers and retailers.

 How to Choose Duty Free Bag Supplier for Narita Airports